trngbich/ReanalysisMeteoRET/README.md

 # ReanalysisMeteoRET

-This repository provides jupyter notebooks with analyses for paper "Evaluating reanalysis datasets as meteorological input for estimating reference evapotranspiration over Africa and the Near East" (Submitted to Hydrological Sciences Journal)
+This repository provides jupyter notebooks with analyses for paper "Evaluating reanalysis datasets as meteorological input for estimating reference evapotranspiration over Africa and Southwest Asia" (Submitted to Hydrological Sciences Journal)

 # Methods